ncneal/exdata-012/project1/README.md

 ----

 * 'getData.r' : data is read from the downloaded and unzipped text file into a data frame, but first filtered on only the dates needed, to avoid memory issues.
 Next, the Date and Time fields are concatenated, transformed and appended into a new column 'dateTime'.
-* 'plot1.r'-'plot4.r' : creates plots that are output as PNG images into the current working directory in a directory named 'Project1'.
+* 'plot1.r'-'plot4.r' : creates plots that are output as PNG images into the current working directory.